Community Level for Maricopa County

 Note: Community Levels are meant for use at the individual resident or visitor level.
 Healthcare providers should continue to use Community Transmission metrics and follow CDC’s infection prevention and control recommendations for healthcare workers.

-The current COVID-19 Community Level in Maricopa County is: HIGH
+The current COVID-19 Community Level in Maricopa County is: LOW

 This dashboard shows the current COVID-19 Community Level for Maricopa County, as well as the Community Levels within the county by ZIP code, city, and school district.
 You should use the Community Level for all of Maricopa County when making decisions about what steps to take to protect yourself against COVID-19.

-CDC’s Community Level map, which determines Maricopa County’s Community Level, is updated weekly on Fridays.
-The MCDPH map showing Community Levels at the ZIP code, city/town, and school district level is updated weekly on Mondays.
+CDC’s Community Level map, which determines Maricopa County’s Community Level, is updated weekly on Thursdays.
+The MCDPH map showing Community Levels at the ZIP code, city/town, and school district level is updated weekly on Fridays.

 The three metrics which determine the COVID-19 Community Level (low, medium, or high) are: